ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 ## Opening a Pull Request

-The demonstration is a continuation from the [GitHub Branches chapter](github-branches).
+The demonstration is a continuation from the [Git Branches chapter](git-branches.md).
 Here, we will move from your local terminal to GitHub.

 ### Navigate to Your Fork